sst/guide/_chapters/add-an-api-to-create-a-note.md

 ---
 layout: post
-title: Add an API to create a note
+title: Add an API to Create a Note
 date: 2021-08-17 00:00:00
 lang: en
-description:
+description: In this chapter we are adding an API to create a note.
+It'll trigger a Lambda function when we hit the API and create a new note in our DynamoDB table.
 ref: add-an-api-to-create-a-note
 comments_id:
 ---

 Let's get started by creating the API for our notes app.

 We'll first add an API to create a note.
 This API will take the note object as the input and store it in the database with a new id.
 The note object will contain the `content` field (the content of the note) and an `attachment` field (the URL to the uploaded file).

-### Creating a stack
+### Creating a Stack

 {%change%} Create a new file in `lib/ApiStack.js` and add the following.